From the New Statesman in Britain:

 Published 15 August 2013 16:04

-David Cameron with King Hamad of Bahrain 6 August.
-Photograph: Getty Images.
+David Cameron with King Hamad of Bahrain, on August 23, 2012.
+Photograph: WPA Pool/Getty Images Europe.

 The current wave of repression in Bahrain is an embarrassment for David Cameron and the British government, with the Gulf state yesterday heading off the threat of pro-democracy demonstrations by deploying razor wire to prevent public assembly and attacking demonstrators with birdshot and teargas.
 Only last week, in the middle of the regime’s brutal pre-emptive crackdown on the opposition ahead of the planned protests, Cameron met King Hamad at Downing Street apparently to discuss deepening the strategic relationship between Bahrain and the UK.
 Indeed, it seems as though the more desperate the situation in Bahrain becomes, the closer Britain ties itself to its ruling family.